ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 ## Wrap Up

 Much of the infrastructure I've put together here is simplistic.
-The services and data records would make greater use of interfaces and core abstract classes to provide abstraction and implement boilerplate code.
+The services and data records should use interfaces and core abstract classes to provide abstraction and implement boilerplate code.
 A set of articles - [Building a Database Application](https://www.codeproject.com/Articles/5279560/Building-a-Database-Application-in-Blazor-Part-1-P)-  covers such a framework in more detail.
-Note the current article set is based on my NetCore 3.1 4 month old Framework and will be revised over the next week.
+Note the current article set is based on my NetCore 3.1 four month old framework and will be revised very shortly.

 What I've covered here is a methodology for editing records.
 It's not for everybody.
 It depends on your mindset on data, and the environment you have to work in.
-If nothing more, I hope it provokes you to question how you view and deal with data.
+If nothing more, I hope it provokes you to think about how you view and deal with data.